 Why Do Dogs Vomit Yellow Bile?

 Yellow-colored vomit generally consists of stomach acids and bile.
 Stomach acids are produced in the stomach lining to aid in digestion.
 Bile is a fluid produced in the liver and stored in the gallbladder.
-The bile enters the duodenum (located just past the stomach) to further assist with digestion.
+The bile enters the duodenum (a section of the small intestine located just past the stomach) to further assist with digestion.

-When dogs vomit yellow liquid, it may simply be that the stomach is empty.
-Gastric acids irritate the stomach lining, causing the dog to vomit.
+When dogs vomit yellow liquid, it may simply be that the stomach is empty of food.
+Gastric acids can irritate the stomach lining when it's not buffered by food, causing the dog to vomit.
 This explains why some dogs will throw up when they are especially hungry.
 However, there are other problems that can make dogs vomit, so don't dismiss your dog's yellow vomit just yet.

 Note that yellow liquid may not just be stomach acid and bile; it may be that your dog ate something yellow in color and cannot digest it.